KeivanShariatmadar/meva-data/annotation/DIVA-phase-2/MEVA/README.md

 ## Activity Names

-In February 2020, the DIVA project rationalized the activity names (the defintions have **not** changed).
+In February 2020, the DIVA project rationalized the activity names (the definitions have **not** changed).
 The new activity names can be found [here](../../../documents/activity-names.txt); a file mapping from old activity names to new can be found [here](../../../documents/activity-name-mapping.csv).

 ## Naming conventions for MEVA video clips and annotations